meelgroup/count_fuzzer/README.md

 ./run_fuzzer -c /path/to/counter_config.json -g /path/to/generator_config.json
 ```

-## Compute ground truth
+## [OPTIONAL] Compute ground truth

-If you want to compare to a ground truth model count (currently only available for unweighted, unprojected model counting), do the following.
+*Experimental feature*: for unprojected, unweighted model counting, we currently offer support for two tools that can produce a verified count.
+They both use the [d4](https://github.com/crillab/d4) knowledge compiler.

+### Verifying counts with `nnf2trace` & `sharptrace`

+To generate verified model counts with [nnf2trace](https://github.com/vroland/nnf2trace) and [sharptrace](https://github.com/vroland/sharptrace), do the following:

 First, download and install/compile the following software:
 - [d4](https://github.com/crillab/d4)